orlovmyk/phaser-multiplayer-game/README.md

 * orlownikita265@gmail.com

 ## License

-This project is licensed under the GNU License - see the [LICENSE.md](LICENSE.md) file for details Its fully free software
+This project is licensed under the GNU License - see the [LICENSE](LICENSE) file for details\n Its fully free software